3PoinTr: 3D Point Tracks for Learning Manipulation from Unconstrained Human Videos: Future Work

+In addition to extending to training on internet-scale, in-the-wild videos, scaling data should enable policies that generalize across camera viewpoints, environments, and other task variations, which we do not address in this paper.

-For our experiments, we find that the 3D point tracks can fully represent the state and task specification, so we forgo conditioning policies on additional modalities such as images and text prompts.
-However, we acknowledge that these features may be necessary for certain tasks, especially when extending to multi-task policies.
+For our experiments, we find that the 3D point tracks can fully represent the task specification, so we forgo conditioning policies on additional modalities such as colored images and text prompts.
+However, we acknowledge that these features may be necessary for certain combinations of tasks.

 \methodname\ currently subsamples a fixed number of state-action pairs for behavior cloning training spaced uniformly throughout time.
-Future work could explore adaptive selection strategies that allocate temporal resolution to periods of dynamic contacts or motions. \methodname\ also relies on accurate 2D point tracking at data collection time, which is currently prone to errors and noise, particularly when tracking transparent objects, occluded objects, or objects with reflections, and shadows.
+Future work could explore adaptive selection strategies that allocate temporal resolution to periods of dynamic contacts or motions. \methodname\ also relies on accurate 2D point tracking at data collection time, which can fail under certain conditions such as transparent objects, occluded objects, reflective objects, and shadows.